strictdoc-project/strictdoc.tmLanguage/README.md

 When the settings are saved via `Apply` or `OK`, the syntax of all open `.sdoc` files should become highlighted right away.

+**Important:** When an SDoc file is opened for the first time, PyCharm may attempt to associate the `.sdoc` extension with a Text file type.
+Make you sure that the StrictDoc extension (`.sdoc`) is NOT registered in `Editor / File types`.
+In particular, `.sdoc` shall not appear under `Text` file type patterns, otherwise, the syntax highlighting for SDoc may not work.

 ## Installing in Eclipse

 The Eclipse IDE for C/C++ Developers, version 2023-03 (4.27.0), was used to test